 Investment involves risk.
 It is important to note that the capital value of investments and the income from them may go down as well as up and may become valueless and investors may not get back the amount originally invested.
 Past performance contained in this document is not a reliable indicator of future performance whilst any forecasts, projections and simulations contained herein should not be relied upon as an indication of future results.
 Past performance information may be out of date.
 For up-to-date information, please contact your Relationship Manager.

 Investment in any market may be extremely volatile and subject to sudden fluctuations of varying magnitude due to a wide range of direct and indirect influences.
 Such characteristics can lead to considerable losses being incurred by those exposed to such markets.
 If an investment is withdrawn or terminated early, it may not return the full amount invested.
 In addition to the normal risks associated with investing, international investments may involve risk of capital loss from unfavourable fluctuations in currency values, from differences in generally accepted accounting principles or from economic or political instability in certain jurisdictions.
 Narrowly focused investments and smaller companies typically exhibit higher volatility.
 There is no guarantee of positive trading performance.
 Investments in emerging markets are by their nature higher risk and potentially more volatile than those inherent in some established markets.
-Economies in emerging markets generally are heavily dependent upon international trade and, accordingly, have been and may continue to be affected adversely by trade barriers, exchange controls, managed adjustments in relative currency values and other protectionist measures imposed or negotiated by the countries with which they trade.
-These economies also have been and may continue to be affected adversely by economic conditions in the countries in which they trade.
+Economies in emerging markets generally are heavily dependent upon international trade and, accordingly, have been and may continue to be affected adversely by trade barriers, exchange controls, managed adjustments in relative currency values and other protectionist measures imposed or negotiated by the countries/regions with which they trade.
+These economies also have been and may continue to be affected adversely by economic conditions in the countries/regions in which they trade.
 Mutual fund investments are subject to market risks.
 You should read all scheme related documents carefully.

 Copyright © The Hongkong and Shanghai Banking Corporation Limited 2019.
 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, on any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of The Hongkong and Shanghai Banking Corporation Limited.